mnot/wadl_stylesheets/README.rst

 documentation, one of many
 `uses of a Web description format <http://www.mnot.net/blog/2004/06/14/desc_usecases>`__.

+See an example of its output at <http://mnot.github.com/wadl_stylesheets/>.

 Note that `EXSLT node-set <http://www.exslt.org/exsl/functions/node-set/>`__ support is required, so this stylesheet will not work natively in some browsers.
 Try `Saxon <http://saxon.sourceforge.net/>`__ or